Everything You Need to Know About Online Banking: Statistics and Facts

 (Forbes)

-According to the latest US banks online banking data, there are only 7 million deposit accounts in digital banks in the country.
+According to the latest US online banking data, there are only 7 million deposit accounts in digital banks in the country.

 Not everyone might be ready for digital-only banking.